 About the estate:

-A magnificent new wine-making facility—which required a significant investment from this family-owned estate—will help the estate move forward.
-On a terroir that is both highly consistent and typical of Margaux, the estate is capable of producing wines of great style!
+A magnificent new fermentation tank—which required a significant investment for this estate, still family-owned—will help the estate move forward.
+On a terroir that is very consistent and typical of Margaux, the estate is capable of producing wines of great style!

 Guide Hachette des vins